ztomaresUMD/tutorials/03_CrossSection/README.md

 # $Z\rightarrow\mu\mu$ Cross-Section at the Z-Pole

-In this tutorial, we will explore the fundamentals of event looping, normalization, histogram creation, and the extraction of a cross-section, using the simple process $Z \rightarrow \mu\mu$ at the Z-pole.
+In this tutorial, we will explore the fundamentals to measure the cross-section of the $Z \rightarrow \mu\mu$ process at the Z-pole.
+The analysis strategy and selection is based on previous measurements done at the CERN [Large Electron Positron collider (LEP)](https://en.wikipedia.org/wiki/Large_Electron%E2%80%93Positron_Collider).
+You can find more information in [this paper](https://link.springer.com/article/10.1007/s100520050001) about the measurement done by the [L3 Collaboration](https://en.wikipedia.org/wiki/L3_experiment), one of the 4 major experiments at LEP.

 ## Introduction and concepts